 Unfixed-info and locked-secret files are at the bottom of this Google Drive listing.

-Tagmo is not an app that you can find on the Google Play store.
-Instead, you’ll need to download the .apk file and install it using a generic APK Installer app (that you can find on the Google Play store).
+If you’re using Tagmo but don’t use Google Play, you’ll need to download the .apk file and install it using a generic APK Installer app.
 Simply take your APK Installer app of choice, locate the .apk file for Tagmo, and install that file.
 Tagmo will then function on your phone the same as any other app, because it is any other app.
-Tagmo is completely safe.
-I have used it for several years on several different phones and have never had a single issue with security or damaging my phone.

-How to add Locked-Secret and Unfixed-Info Keys to Tagmo
+Step 2: How to add Locked-Secret and Unfixed-Info Keys to Tagmo

 Once you install Tagmo, go to the gear in the top-right corner.
 That’s your settings menu.
 Press Load keys, and find your unfixed-info and locked secret files (probably in your Downloads folder) and tap them, and they’ll be added to Tagmo from now on.
 After this point, you can scan an amiibo and save them freely.